mmbman/Katagiri/1979-06-10-Fukanzazengi-Talk-2.md

 *[A few people hesitantly laugh.]*

-**Katagiri:** Well, we are already working, okay?
+**Katagiri Roshi:** Well, we are already working, okay?

 *[Some loud laughter.]*

 **Same person:** Oh yeah...

-**Katagiri:** Don’t worry.
+**Katagiri Roshi:** Don’t worry.
 If you sit, we are connected immediately, and working with each other mutually, okay?
 But the moment when you start to think that, it’s pretty hard to work.

 **Same person:** It creates confusion.

-**Katagiri:** Yeah, confusion.
+**Katagiri Roshi:** Yeah, confusion.
 That’s right.

 That’s why that is number six: *total personality*.
 Let’s be there.